Understanding the benefits of volunteering

 To anyone thinking of volunteering at Citizens Advice Kyle says…

-“Nobody gets anywhere in life being shy…you need to take the step forward.
+“Take the step forward.
 We need people with various experiences and skills to promote a better service.
 There will be times when it gets hard but no matter the outcome you become better, smarter and more aware of how things work.”

 Kathleen is a generalist adviser at Citizens Advice Newcastle.